edx/insights/README.md

 6. The API for genetic event properties (e.g. event.actor) should support namespaces (e.g. event.tincan.actor) and generic dispatch (e.g. one module defines event.tincan.actor for events from Sakai, and another for events from edX, and the right one gets called).
+Note that, in the short term, no namespace is required (for being able to access data), while namespaces is only important (for clean abstractions).
 7. Better error handling and escalation.
+8. Better off-line support.
+9. Extend the property API to support not just events.
+We'd like to have things like problem.difficulty (from IRT), or video.rewinds, etc.
+10. Make the types of parameters passed (user, resource, etc.) static, rather than dynamic.

 Other useful next steps
 -----------------------